Rock Stars That Hid A Tragic Secret For Years

 There's no reason that being good at playing a certain type of music means you need to have a personality type that's just as loud, strong, and aggressive.
 But rock musicians often used to play up to this stereotype, trashing hotel rooms, romanticizing abusive relationships both with romantic partners and bandmates, and presenting a tough-as-nails exterior to their fans.
 But underneath, many of these seemingly invincible rock stars were hurting, badly.
 No matter how rich or famous they became, it couldn't keep bad things from happening.
 The best one can hope for as a rock musician who has dealt with trauma is that money and a flexible schedule will make it easier to get therapy and other treatment.

+Unfortunately, there is also the added burden of deciding if they want to tell their fans about the issues they're dealing with.
+For a variety of very valid and personal reasons, many choose not to, which means having to deal with the stress of hiding their secret, in some cases for years.
 Many rock stars who went through something horrible will eventually tell the world about what happened after they have had time to process it themselves.
-Other times, they take the secret to the grave, and fans only learn after their hero's death the terrible weight they lived with.
+Other times, they take the secret to the grave, and fans only learn the terrible weight their hero lived with after their death.
 Here are rock stars who hid a tragic secret for years.

 This article contains references to sexual assault, child abuse, eating disorders, suicide, and addiction issues.